 Photo Credit: Nicole Mago

-The 2013 debut album Days Are Gone from Haim – sisters Este, Alana and Danielle Haim – was musically nothing short of a small miracle, a near-perfect symmetry of production, composition and performance which utilized influences ranging from the classic rock of the Eagles and Pink Floyd to the Eighties pop/R&B of Michael Jackson and Prince, all propelled by each of the siblings’ ability on multiple instruments.
+The 2013 debut album Days Are Gone from Haim – sisters Este, Danielle, and Alana Haim – was musically nothing short of a small miracle, a near-perfect symmetry of production, composition, and performance which utilized influences ranging from the classic rock of the Eagles and Pink Floyd to the ’80s pop/R&B of Michael Jackson and Prince, all propelled by each of the siblings’ ability on multiple instruments.
 All three Haim girls also sing beautifully (both on their own and in harmony) without ever feeling the need to resort to diva-like vocal gymnastics.
-Sadly, though, it turns out Haim weren’t immune to the sophomore slump.
+Sadly, though, it turns out Haim wasn’t immune to the sophomore slump.
 Their 2017 follow-up, Something to Tell You, was nowhere near as memorable or distinct, and we could only hope that it wasn’t telling of what was to come.

 Despite Los Angeles being mentioned in the first line (as well as being the setting of the video, which is Haim’s hometown), “Summer Girl” is an unmistakable tribute to New York City’s distinct brand of artsy just-before-punk rock epitomized by Lou Reed’s 1972 album Transformer.
 In fact, the similarity of the song to Lou Reed’s classic “Walk on the Wild Side” (including the minimalist scat singing) no one would be able to miss – not even Haim, who consequently give the late Reed a deserved songwriting co-credit.
 Still, “Summer Girl” walks past “Wild Side”’s detailed depiction of the lives of sexual outcasts, and is instead lyrically as basic as the title would suggest.

-On just these four tracks, Haim shows more diversity than many other current musicians entire commercial output (although it’s quite possible that these particular songs were selected for just that reason).
+On just these four tracks, Haim shows more diversity than many other current musicians’ entire commercial output (although it’s quite possible that these particular songs were selected for just that reason).
 The cleanup batter here is “Hallelujah”, a strikingly profound and alluring mid-tempo tradition acoustic guitar song, which might also feature the group’s most impressive vocal performance to date.
-More instruments come about half way in before everything gives way to the obligatory orchestration section.
-Sure, it’s technically formulaic, but the sheer beauty of the final product outweighs any fault we could possibly attempt find in it.
+More instruments come about halfway in before everything gives way to the obligatory orchestration section.
+Sure, it’s technically formulaic, but the sheer beauty of the final product outweighs any fault we could possibly attempt to find in it.